 Secondary Schools Language Charter

-On Monday, July 4th, the Cyngor iaith (Language Council) students along with Mrs Luned Davies Parry, Bilingualism Co-ordinator, welcomed the Governors to the school to launch the Siarter Iaith Uwchradd (Secondary Schools Language Charter).
+On Monday, July 4th, the Cyngor iaith (Language Council) students along with Mrs Luned Davies Parry, Bilingualism Co-ordinator, welcomed the Governors to the school to launch the Siarter Iaith Cymraeg Campus Uwchradd (Secondary Schools Welsh Language Charter).
 The Cyngor Iaith students gave a presentation to and asked the Governors for their ideas to promote Welshness at school and asked them for their support.

-It’s with pleasure that we announce that Ysgol Aberconwy will be trialling the Siarter Iaith Uwchradd on behalf of Conwy County schools and we can’t wait to start!
+It’s with pleasure that we announce that Ysgol Aberconwy will be trialling the Siarter Iaith Cymraeg Campus Uwchradd on behalf of Conwy County schools and we can’t wait to start!
 To begin with let’s start with giving you some background information and explain its context.

 The Siarter Iaith Welsh Language Charter was created in Gwynedd 2011-12 led by Carys Lake who at the time was a Leader at Gwynedd Secondary Welsh Language Centre to increase the use of Welsh in and beyond the classroom.
 The journey of trialing it began in Gwynedd County in 2014.
 The Siarter Iaith was introduced to Welsh medium primary schools and Cymraeg Campus was introduced to English medium schools.
 It was a huge success!